HBCU Sports

 Sanders told the team of his intention to take the CU job Saturday night in an on-campus meeting.

 “I’ve chosen to accept the job elsewhere next year,” he told players.
 “I’m going to finish what we started.
 We’re going to dominate to that end and that conclusion.
-And when that concludes we will move on.”
+And when that concludes, we will move on.”

-Jackson State is scheduled to play MEAC champion NC Central in the Celebration Bowl in Atlanta, Georgia on Dec.
+Jackson State is scheduled to play MEAC champion NC Central in the Celebration Bowl in Atlanta, Georgia, on Dec.
 17.

-Sanders was most recently named SWAC Coach of the Year for the second consecutive season.
+Sanders was recently named SWAC Coach of the Year for the second consecutive season.
 He is also a finalist for the Eddie Robinson Award given to the top coach in the FCS.
 Sanders won the award in 2021 and was a finalist this year.

-The departure of Sanders marks one of the more intriguing circumstances of the college football carousel, with Colorado luring the country’s top FCS coach who brings a wealth of high-profile connections and recruiting success.
+The departure of Sanders marks one of the more intriguing circumstances of the college football carousel, with Colorado luring the country’s top FCS coach, who brings a wealth of high-profile connections and recruiting success.

 AD Rick George has named COACH PRIME @DeionSanders to be the 28th full-time head football coach at CU.